0ph3/0ph3.github.io/_posts/2024-01-08-HTB-Authority.md

 Resolving deltas: 100% (58/58), done.
 ```

-Certificate authentication using the ```PassTheCert``` tool requires us to extract the cert and private key from our pfx cert.
+Certificate authentication using the ```PassTheCert``` tool requires us to use the .crt certificate and private key.
 ```console
 0ph3@parrot~$ python3 passthecert.py -h
 <SNIP>